Kedr1gen/Kedr1gen/README.md

 - 👋 Hi, I’m @Kedr1gen
-- 👀 I’m interested in Magic
+- 👀 I’m interested in security
 - 🌱 I’m currently learning Linux and Python
-- 💞️ I’m looking to collaborate on CTFs
+- 💞️ I’m looking to collaborate on CTFs and continuous education
-- 📫 How to reach me ...
+- 🪄 "Any sufficiently advanced technology is indistinguishable from magic." - Arthur C. Clark.
+Let's do magic!

 <!---
 Kedr1gen/Kedr1gen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.